Agderfly

 Agderfly AS was a flight school and airline based in Kristiansand, Norway, which operated from 1966 to 2004.
-Originally based in Froland, since 1969 it operated out of Kristiansand Airport, Kjevik.
+Originally based in Froland Municipality, since 1969 it operated out of Kristiansand Airport, Kjevik.
 Agderfly was owned by Ola Rustenberg, who was also chief instructor.
 From 1989 to 1992 the company was split into three, with one part responsible for scheduled services.
 It operated two Dornier 228 and flew services from Kristiansand to Gothenburg, Billund and Bremen.

 History

 Agderfly was established by Ola Rustenberg when he bought a Jodel D.120 in 1966.
-The airline was initially based at Trevann in Froland.
+The airline was initially based at Trevann in Froland Municipality.
 Two years later it bought a second aircraft, a Malmö MFI-9B, and started using it for pilot training.
 Agderfly relocated to Kjevik in 1969.

 An accident in 1974 caused Agderfly to replace its MFI with a Beagle Pup.
 It was replaced with a Robin DR400 three years later.
 It was supplemented with a Piper Cherokee in 1979.
 The same year the company built a hangar.
 This allowed the operations to expand.
 First a Partenavia P.68 was bought, then replaced with two Piper Seneca.
 Agderfly signed a contract to fly patients from Vest-Agder Central Hospital to Oslo in 1980.

 During the early 1980s Agderfly shifted its business model.
 A cooperation was started with Skjelbreds Rederi and the aviation company changed its name to A/S Nortrans Agderfly.
 During this period the Senecas were sold and replaced with a Piper Navajo and a Piper Aztec.
 For a period it also leased a Mitsubishi MU-2.
 Rustenstad bought back the part of the company he did not own in 1985 and changed the name back to Agderfly.
 The MU2 was sold in 1987 and replaced with a Bellanca Super Decathlon and a Socata Rallye.
 During this period the pilot school specialized in converting military pilots to civilian certificates, and offered commercial B, C and D licenses.

 The partnership with Skjelbred resulted in Agderfly seeking to establish itself as a scheduled airline.
 It applied in for concession to operate to Gothenburg from Kristiansand.
 This was rejected by the Ministry of Transport and Communications in 1986, citing Scandinavian Airlines System's monopoly on inter-Scandinavian routes.
 However, the regulations were gradually being deregulated an on 13 November 1987 the airline was granted its concession.

 Agderfly went through a major restructuring to operate the service.
 It was split into three operating companies, one for the school, one for the mechanical services and one for the passenger flights.
 This resulted in the ownership in the flight company being spread out between a series of local investors.
 Svein Grødum had in late 1989 a 40 percent ownership, while Thor Tjøntveit owned 30 percent.
 Minor owners were Leif Hubert, Oddleiv Eidjord and Einar Øgrey.
 Twice in 1989 the company issued new shares, increasing its share capital from 1 to 2 million Norwegian krone (NOK).